Skip to content

 Amahle, Nolwazi, and Mabu

 Nolwazi is a female African elephant believed to be 28 years old.
-She was born in Hlane National Park in eSwatini (formerly known as Swaziland).
+She was born in Hlane National Park in Eswatini (formerly known as Swaziland).

 Amahle is a female African elephant believed to be 13 years old.
 She is Nolwazi’s daughter and was also born in Hlane National Park.